geudde/attic-chest/pages/13.reference/01.porden/docs.md

 With arrowy speed they cut the waters blue,
 Now disappear, now rise again to view,
 Now o'er the foaming waves their heads they rear,
-And spout their crystal fountains high in air ; 380
+And spout their crystal fountains high in air; 380